CosmicSlothOracle/Bodega/README.md

 ## AI-Driven Development: A Collaborative Approach

-This project leverages mostly the capabilities of CLaude_Opus 4.7 thinkning.
+This project leverages mostly the capabilities of Anthropic´s "Claude_Opus 4.7 - thinking" by discussing development, defining subgoals and structural integration of the different modules.
+This will be written into a "plan.md" for each segmented coding effort.
+The actual implementation is then performed by cursor´s "composer 2.5 - fast" to optimise token-usage.
 Strong project rules, modular development and pemanently updating documentation and ensuring features are robust and functional made this project thrive.

-*   **Accelerated Debugging**: During the development, complex issueswere quickly diagnosed.
-AI´s ability to analyze logs, trace dependencies, and understand the project's configuration (environment variables, client/server setups) allowed for rapid identification of root causes (e.g., an unresolvable Supabase URL) that would typically consume significant human developer time.